Why Do I Get Swollen Feet and Ankles?

 Right after an injury, then the following four steps are recommended:

-Ice You can put an ice pack over the affected area.
-Protect your skin from getting an ice burn by putting something between the ice pack and your skin.
-A towel, for example.
+• Ice - You can put an ice pack over the affected area.
+Protect your skin from getting an ice burn by putting something between the ice pack and your skin

-Elevation If you lie down and elevate your foot and leg so it is higher than your heart, then you have gravity working in your favour, which will help the limb to drain and not swell so much.
+• Elevation - If you lie down and elevate your foot and leg so it is higher than your heart, then you have gravity working in your favour

 You should consult a doctor immediately if any of the following apply: